mcopelandmw/mira-api-demo/mira-api-mcp-demo-guide.md

 Note for customer-facing context: customers receive their API key after purchase during onboarding.
 They won't have one during the sales process.

-**"My MCP tool isn't connecting to Meltwater."**
+### 2. "My MCP tool isn't connecting to Meltwater."

 Check these in order:

 1. **Is Node.js installed?** If you skipped Step 1 of the MCP setup, go to [https://nodejs.org](https://nodejs.org) and install the LTS version first.
 2. **Is your API key correct?** Make sure the key in the config file matches the token from your buddy account (Account > Meltwater API).
 Copy-paste it again to be safe.
 3. **Did you restart Claude Desktop?** The config only loads on startup.
-Fully quit and reopen the app.
+Fully quit and reopen the app. **On Windows, restart your entire computer** — not just Claude Desktop — especially if you recently installed Node.js.
+4. **Are you using the right config for your OS?** Mac and Windows use different config formats.
+Make sure you copied the config block for your operating system from Step 4.
+The most common Windows issue is using the Mac config, which has `"command": "npx"` instead of the full path to `npx.cmd`.
-4. **Is the config file formatted correctly?** A missing comma or bracket will break it silently.
+5. **Is the config file formatted correctly?** A missing comma or bracket will break it silently.
 If you're not sure, delete everything in the config file, then copy and paste the full config block from Step 4 again.
-Replace `<your api key>` with your actual key and save.
+Replace the API key placeholder with your actual key and save.

-If none of that works, try deleting the config, restarting Claude Desktop, then re-adding the config and restarting again.
+If none of that works, try deleting the config, restarting Claude Desktop (or your computer on Windows), then re-adding the config and restarting again.

-**"How do I set up MCP in the first place?"**
+### 3. "How do I set up MCP in the first place?"

 Follow Option 1 above.
 For the full Developer docs version, see the [MCP Server docs page](https://developer.meltwater.com/docs/meltwater-api/mira-api/mcp-server/).
 Note: the docs lead with an OpenAI example first.
 Scroll down to the "Integrating with Claude Desktop" section for the config you need.

-**"I got an error about npx or mcp-remote not being found."**
+### 4. "I got an error about npx or mcp-remote not being found."

-This means Node.js isn't installed or didn't install correctly.
-Go to [https://nodejs.org](https://nodejs.org), download and install the LTS version again, then restart your computer and Claude Desktop.
+This means either Node.js isn't installed, or Claude Desktop can't find it on your system PATH.

+- **Mac:** Go to [https://nodejs.org](https://nodejs.org), download and install the LTS version again, then restart Claude Desktop.
+- **Windows:** First, make sure Node.js is installed.
+If it is and you're still getting this error, your config probably uses `"command": "npx"` instead of the full path.
+Switch to the Windows config from Step 4, which uses `"command": "C:\\Program Files\\nodejs\\npx.cmd"`.
+Then restart your computer.

-**"The response came back empty or with an error."**
+### 5. "The response came back empty or with an error."

 This usually means one of two things: your API key is expired or invalid, or your prompt quota has been reached.
 Flag it to the Solutions Agent in Slack to confirm your key is active and your account has remaining prompts.

-**"The response is too generic or missing context about the brand."**
+### 6. "The response is too generic or missing context about the brand."

 Set up a Mira Project for the brand you're testing.
 Without a Project, Mira AI answers based only on the prompt.
 With a Project, it pulls in your saved brand context, competitors, and filters automatically.

-**"The response is slow or returning errors during heavy testing."**
+### 7. "The response is slow or returning errors during heavy testing."

 The MCP server is limited to 60 requests per minute, shared with the Mira API Responses endpoint.
 If you're running a lot of test prompts back to back, space them out.
 Conversations can also hold up to 290,000 tokens of history before older messages get trimmed.

+### 8. "I'm on Windows and the MCP connection still isn't working after following all the steps."

+A few Windows-specific things to double-check:

+1. Make sure you used the **Windows config** from Step 4 — not the Mac version.
+The key differences are the full path to `npx.cmd` and the `%VARIABLE%` syntax for the API key in the header.
+2. If you installed Node.js to a non-default location, update the `"command"` path in your config to match.
+The default is `C:\Program Files\nodejs\npx.cmd`.
+3. Restart your entire computer after making config changes, not just Claude Desktop.
+Windows often needs a full restart to pick up PATH and environment variable changes.

 ---